django/django/README.rst

 ====================================

-Django's development depends on your contributions.
+Django's development depends on your contributions. swamy is added some lines of code to the main branch swamy is new to django is learning deeply git and github swamy is make chages in the mainbranch
 If you depend on Django, remember to support the Django Software Foundation: https://www.djangoproject.com/fundraising/